Preserving iconic sceneries, biodiversity hotspots and embracing Creole culture

-It’s no exaggeration to say that Seychelles is one of the most stunning destinations in the world, due to its unique granitic formations, white sandy beaches and clear waters, high biodiversity, lush landscapes, large areas of protected marine and terrestrial spaces and the lively Creole culture, that brings about flavourful recipes, rhythmic songs and dance.
-Although renowned for its paradise beaches, Seychelles offers much more in terms of spectacular hikes, a growing selection of eco-activities in cooperation with local conservation NGOs and cultural monuments that trace back the history of this archipelago.
+It’s no exaggeration to say that Seychelles ecotravel takes you to one of the most stunning destinations in the world, due to its unique granitic formations, white sandy beaches and clear waters, high biodiversity, lush landscapes, large areas of protected marine and terrestrial spaces and the lively Creole culture, that brings about flavourful recipes, rhythmic songs and dance.
+Although renowned for its paradise beaches, Seychelles ecotravel offers much more in terms of spectacular hikes, a growing selection of eco-activities in cooperation with local conservation NGOs and cultural monuments that trace back the history of this archipelago.

 The Seychelles Sustainable Tourism Foundation (SSTF) actively pushes the sustainable tourism agenda in Seychelles.
 It is a locally registered NGO which acts as a connecting platform for tourism stakeholders in Seychelles, facilitating partnerships and joint initiatives for sustainable tourism between public, private sector, academia and NGOs.

 SSTF’s action plan is based on the Global Sustainable Tourism Council (GSTC) criteria, pursuing a five-year goal for Seychelles to be certified as a sustainable tourism destination by one of the GSTC-recognised bodies, which has also been recognized by the Seychelles Tourism Master Plan

 As an ecotravel island destination, the majority of travellers reach Seychelles by air.
 There are around 13 different airlines flying to Seychelles internationally, such as Air Seychelles, Air Austral, Austrian Airlines, British Airways, Condor, Emirates, Ethiopian Airlines, Etihad Airways, Kenya Airways, Qatar Airways, Sri Lankan Airlines and Turkish Airlines.